Despite how the pandemic has taken a major economic toll on communities all over the country, some cities have continued to thrive.

 8. Round Rock, Texas - Total Score: 70.72

-Round Rock is the fifth fastest growing midsize city and also faired fairly well in “Sociodemographics.”
+Round Rock is the fifth fastest-growing midsize city and also fared fairly well in “Sociodemographics.”

 9. Mount Pleasant, South Carolina - Total Score: 69.52

 This is the fourth fastest-growing small city in the country.

 10. Nampa, Idaho - Total Score: 69.13